wollomatic/socket-proxy/README.md

 #### Setting up the IP address allowlist

 Per default, only `127.0.0.1/32` ist allowed to connect to socket-proxy.
 Depending on your needs, you may want to set another allowlist with the `-allowfrom` parameter.

+Since version 1.1.0, not only IP networks can be configured, but also hostnames.
+So it is now possible to explicitly allow only one specific client to connect to the proxy, for example `-allowfrom=traefik`

 #### Setting up the allowlist for requests